Senate of Puerto Rico: History

-The Senate of Puerto Rico was established in 1917, after the signing of the Jones-Shafroth Act.
-Signed on March 2, 1917, the act made Puerto Ricans into U.S. citizens and empowered them to have a popularly elected Senate.
-This came to amend and improve the Foraker Act, signed in 1900, which granted limited administrative and executive powers to Puerto Ricans.
+The Senate of Puerto Rico was established by the Jones–Shafroth Act of 1917.
+Signed on March 2, 1917, the act granted U.S. citizenship to Puerto Ricans and empowered them to have a popularly elected Senate.
+This amended and expanded the Foraker Act, signed in 1900, which established a civilian government in Puerto Rico while granting only limited self-governance.

-From 1900 to 1917, Puerto Ricans made several attempts to convince the United States into amending the Foraker Act, so they could elect their own Senate.
-In February 1914, Resident Commissioner of Puerto Rico, Luis Muñoz Rivera presented legislation in Congress insisting in the creation of a Puerto Rican Senate with more powers.
+From 1900 to 1917, Puerto Ricans made several attempts to convince the United States to amend the Foraker Act, so they could elect their own Senate.
+In February 1914, Resident Commissioner of Puerto Rico, Luis Muñoz Rivera, presented legislation in Congress insisting on the creation of a Puerto Rican Senate with more powers.
 Finally, in January 1916, Representative William Jones presented the Jones Act for Puerto Rico and other territories.
 It was signed by Woodrow Wilson on March 2, 1917.

 On August 13, 1917, the first Senate of Puerto Rico was sworn in.
 Antonio R. Barceló was chosen as its first President, with Eduardo Georgetti as his Pro tempore.
 Also, José Muñoz Rivera and Manuel Palacios Salazar were selected as Secretary and Sergeant at Arms respectively.
 In this first instance, the Senate was composed of 19 members, 14 of which were chosen from each of the seven senatorial districts, and five elected at-large.